 Acne scars affect the majority of people with acne vulgaris (95%).
 These scars are caused by abnormal healing following dermal inflammation from active acne.
 Although scarring may occur with any form of acne vulgaris, it is most likely to occur with certain varieties including the severe nodulocystic variety.

 Types of Acne Scars

-Dr.Burke has developed a method of digital computer imaging to diagnose exactly where the problem areas and help direct more exact treatment.
+Dr.Burke utilizes a method of digital computer imaging (that he developed) to diagnose exactly where the problem areas are and help direct more exact treatment.

-Optimal correction requires a second treatment (and sometimes a third) in the future.
+Optimal correction requires a second treatment (and sometimes a third).
 Dr.Burke uses a special technique to treat distensible boxcar scars like these.
 This involves release of underlying scarred skin through microsubincision followed by careful injection of tiny amounts of Bellafill to gently lift the scar toward the surrounding tissue level.

 This next video illustrates Dr.Burke treating distensible facial acne scars with Bellafill.

 This is Sharon before any treatment.
 Her color photo is on the left and beside it on the right is the digital analysis created by Dr.Burke to determine precisely where the acne scars are located, their size, depth, and treatability.
 This permits more precise treatment and improves the end result.

 This is the result 15 months later.
 The color photo is on the left and the digital analysis is on the right.